rohitnsaigal/terraform-aws-elasticbeanstalk-https/README.md

-This module is intended to help you establish all the insfrastructure needed in order to host a website on AWS.
+This module is intended to help you establish all the insfrastructure needed in order to create an elasticbeanstalk application with an additional listener so that we can access via HTTPS

 This module will:
     - zip contents of source code